KRSA (Alaska): Closure

 KRSA and its translators fell silent on December 31, 2012.
 Board of Director President Ed May said, at the time, the station was "in the process of redirecting its ministry" and that the "non-profit couldn't afford to keep broadcasting".

 On December 11, 2013, KRSA resumed operations according to documents filed with the Federal Communications Commission (FCC).
 More than a month later, on January 30, 2014, the FCC announced that Sea-Christ Broadcasting Corporation had failed to file a license renewal application for KRSA or any of its translators.
 The licenses for KRSA and its translators all expired and were cancelled on February 1, 2014.

 Programming

 KRSA carried programming featuring religious teaching from various sources including James Dobson's Focus on the Family, Moody Radio, VCY America and Salem Radio Network.
 The station also aired secular programming including the morning news program Bill Bennett's "Morning in America" and top-of-the-hour news from United News and Information.
 Sports programming from the Seattle Mariners Radio Network and the Seattle Seahawks Radio Network were also heard on KRSA.

 Translators

-KRSA previously broadcast its main frequency not only at 580 AM, but also on three translator stations.
-Those stations all previously broadcast at 94.9 FM.
+KRSA previously broadcast its main frequency not only on 580 AM, but also on three translator stations.
+Those stations all previously broadcast on 94.9 FM.